tdwyer/cryptboard/README.md

     cat porkNbeans.jpg | cryptboard -i

-Then your wife can Highlight the message with her mouse and right-click,copy
+Then your wife can copy the encrypted message and decrypt to an image file.

     cryptboard -o > beans.jpg